 |United Kingdom||4% + 0.20 GBP|

 |United States||3% + 0.25 USD|

-Internal Revenue Service regulations require that we file a Form 1099-K to report unadjusted annual gross sales information for sellers located in the United States that meet both of the following thresholds in a calendar year (reporting):
+Internal Revenue Service regulations require that we file a Form 1099-K to report unadjusted annual gross sales information for sellers located in the United States or being paid in USD that meet both of the following thresholds in a calendar year (reporting):